miros/clean_mixer/README.md

 Heavily inspired by Bob Martin's “Clean Architecture” and to some extent ArchUnit library.

 > ## Warning
-> **Unfortunately, at the moment, CleanMixer is broken for recent elixir versions.
+> **Unfortunately CleanMixer is currently broken for recent elixir versions.
 I hope to find time to fix it soon.**

 ## Usage